The global adoption of electric vehicles has created a new opportunity for the cobalt mining industry.

 The shift away from fossil fuels in the automotive industry has the potential to reshape the way we get around while driving huge growth for the battery metal resource market.
 Not too long ago, cobalt was an obscure resource.
 The rise of the lithium-ion battery has changed that.
 As the electric vehicle market makes battery metals more important than ever, cobalt presents an opportunity for resource companies looking to be part of the electric vehicle revolution.

-Disclaimer: This INNSpired article is sponsored by 21C Metals (CSE:BULL).
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by 21C Metals in order to help investors learn more about the company.
-21C Metals is a client of INN.
+Disclaimer: This INNSpired article is sponsored by Canadian Palladium Resources Inc. (CSE:BULL).
+This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Canadian Palladium Resources Inc. in order to help investors learn more about the company.
+Canadian Palladium Resources Inc. is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 This INNSpired article was written according to INN editorial standards to educate investors.